Loans

 Direct Subsidized Loan

-This is a federally funded loan program that is available to any undergraduate student who has completed the FAFSA, demonstrated financial need, is a matriculated student enrolled for at least six credit hours in one term, is a United States citizen or eligible non-citizen, has maintained Satisfactory Academic progress, is not in default on a prior student loan and has demonstrated financial need; creditworthiness is not a requirement for the Direct Subsidized Loan.
+This is a federally funded loan program that is available to any undergraduate student who has completed the FAFSA, demonstrated financial need, is a matriculated student enrolled for at least six credits in the term the loan is being awarded, is a United States citizen or eligible non-citizen, has maintained Satisfactory Academic progress, is not in default on a prior student loan and has demonstrated financial need; creditworthiness is not a requirement for the Direct Subsidized Loan.
 The amount an undergraduate student may borrow is dependent on class level and need:

 • 0 - 29.5 credits completed - up to $3,500